Remote Education provision: Information for parents/carers

 Work set remotely will also be duplicated via Classcharts.
 This is mainly so that parents can support and monitor what it is that their child is working on.
 We do expect pupils to access the work via Classrooms.

 If my child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 - If your child has an Xbox or PlayStation at home, then they can access Google Classroom and all their remote learning applications through this device.
 They will just require a keyboard (the controller can be used as a mouse).
-Please contact us at the school if you wish to borrow a keyboard, or if you require further information on how to use a games console to access remote learning.
+Please contact us at the school if you require further information on how to use a games console to access remote learning.

 - If you meet certain criteria, we can apply to have your mobile data limit increased (until July 2021).
 This increased data limit can then be used as a ‘Wi-Fi hotspot’ for your child’s device.
 Please contact us at the school if you wish to be considered for this government scheme.

 - Lessons will be configured so that they do not necessarily require pupils to print out material at home.
 However, if your child needs some specific printed material, then please contact us at the school and we will provide this printed work for you.